alexheretic/int-hash/README.md

 `twox_hash` _aka **xx**_ | ℕ: Natural numbers | **2.81-9.19x** faster
 `twox_hash` _aka **xx**_ | Random numbers | **1.17-3.91x** faster
 `twox_hash` _aka **xx**_ | 32× table | **1.52-3.59x** faster

+## Limitations
+`int_hash` is valid for use only with integer sized data, ie <= 16 bytes.
+This is enforced with debug assertions.
+This should guarantee that whenever `int_hash` works it's among the fastest options.

+The algorithm is non-cryptographic.

+## Why is it so fast
+`int_hash` is dedicated at solving integer-sized hashing and _only_ integer-sized hashing.
+Producing a unique `u64` from an integer is not a very difficult problem, though getting a good spread of values to minimise hashmap collisions is a little harder.

+The current implementation uses simple `usize` XOR mixing to spread values.
+The sheer simplicity of this approach makes the hashing operation very fast and the primitive spreading is good enough to produce best-in-class hashmap performance.